NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/GettingStarted/Webapp.rst

    The user pool is configured to use the email address as the username.

 Since there are no predefined user accounts in the user pool, you need to register a new user.
-Open the application in the browser and you will see the login form.
+Open the application in the browser.

 .. figure:: ../../app/images/create-account.png
    :alt: Login form of the web application

-Click :guilabel:`Create Account` and fill in your email and a password.
+In the login form, Click :guilabel:`Create Account` and fill in your email and a password.
-You will receive an email with a confirmation code which needs to be entered in order to confirm your email address.
+You will receive an email with a confirmation code, which needs to be entered to confirm your email address.
-Once you have confirmed your email address you can log-in with your email address and your password.
+Once you have confirmed your email address, you can login with your email address and your password.

-Viewing your device
+View your device
-*******************
+****************

-Your device that you previously provisioned should show up in the list of cats.
+After logging in, your device that was provisioned previously shows up in the list of cats.